Postdoctoral Fellowship and Psychology Externs

 The SAFE program is designed to help students reflect upon and explore their own substance-related behaviors in a safe, judgment-free and welcoming environment.
 It is meant to enhance the alcohol and other drug related educational and supportive services available to NYU students.
 It is open to undergrad and graduate students.

-The focus of the SAFE program is to help students reduce high-risk behaviors and harmful consequences related to their use of alcohol or other drugs, identify motivations and triggers related to their use, help facilitate change and build skills to help promote change.
+The focus of the SAFE program is to help students reduce high-risk behaviors and harmful consequences related to their use of alcohol or other drugs, identify motivations and triggers related to their use, and build skills to help promote change.
 Services are provided by a multi-disciplinary clinical team within CWS, and are non-judgmental, non-labeling and confidential.

 We offer students a wide array of referrals for outside treatment (e.g., detox, rehab, long-term therapy, sober living).